isabella232/rtos-docs-pr.tr-tr/rtos-docs/netx-duo/netx-duo-dhcp-client/chapter3.md

 ## <a name="nx_dhcp_decline"></a>nx_dhcp_decline

-DHCP sunucusundan IP adresini Reddet
+DHCP Sunucusundan IP adresini reddetme

 ### <a name="prototype"></a>Prototype